Jkeyuk/Projects/LearningProjects/ServerApp/SimpleStaticServer/README.md

 This project was my first java application that was started to help me understand the java language, javaFX and networking in java.

-This project uses websockets from the JAVA SE netorking API, and a GUI from the JAVA FX API.
+This project uses websockets from the JAVA SE networking API, and a GUI from the JAVA FX API.